Chapter 1 – The Original United States Constitution & Its History – Part I

 Article V of the Constitution provides two ways to propose amendments to the document.
 Amendments may be proposed either by the Congress, through a joint resolution passed by a two-thirds vote, or by a convention called by Congress in response to applications from two-thirds of the state legislatures.
 There have been over 11,000 amendments proposed since 1789, of which 27 have been ratified.[65]

-John Adams, 2nd President of the United States, 1797-1801 (on the right) Wishes Thomas Jefferson, 3rd President of the United States, 1801-1809, ‘Many Happy New Years’[66]
+John Adams, 2nd President of the United States, 1797-1801 wishes Thomas Jefferson, 3rd President of the United States, 1801-1809, ‘Many Happy New Years’ on January 1st, 1812[66]

 CONSTITUTIONAL CLIP

-John Adams upon reading the final draft of the Constitution to be presented to the States for ratification wrote to Thomas Jefferson.
-“What think you of a Declaration of Rights?
+John Adams, upon reading the final draft of the Constitution to be presented to the States for ratification, wrote to Thomas Jefferson: “What think you of a Declaration of Rights?
 Should not such a thing have preceded the model?”[67]
 Jefferson wrote Adams, but said nothing about a bill of rights.
 His great concern was the office of the President, which struck him as “a bad edition of a Polish king…I wish that at the end of the four years, they made him ever ineligible a second time.”[68]
 Adams responded, “You are afraid of the one, I, the few…You are apprehensive of monarchy, I, of aristocracy.
 I would therefore have given more power to the President and less to the Senate.”[69]

 6. Secure the blessings of Liberty